Martchus/cpp-utilities/README.md

   ```
   vcpkg install boost-system:x64-windows-static boost-iostreams:x64-windows-static boost-filesystem:x64-windows-static boost-hana:x64-windows-static boost-process:x64-windows-static boost-asio:x64-windows-static libiconv:x64-windows-static zlib:x64-windows-static openssl:x64-windows-static cppunit:x64-windows-static
   ```

+When building with MSVC, do *not* use any of the MSYS2 shells.
+The environment of those shells leads to build problems.

+##### Remarks about special presets
+The presets starting with `arch-` are for use under Arch Linux.
+Do *not* use them unless you know what you are doing.
+When creating a normal build under Arch Linux it is recommended to still use e.g. `devel-qt6`.

+Use the presets starting with `arch-*-w64-mingw32` to cross-compile for Windows using `mingw-w64` packages.
+Use the presets starting with `arch-static-compat-devel` to create a self-contained executable that is also usable under older GNU/Linux distributions using `static-compat` packages (see [PKGBUILDs](https://github.com/Martchus/PKGBUILDs#static-gnulinux-libraries) for details about it.

 ### Packaging
 The mentioned repositories contain packages for `c++utilities` itself but also for my other projects.